ffaoudi/account-tdd-kata/README.md

 **`Test 8:`** when Account Exist With Insufficient Balance For Multiple Withdraw Then Thrown Exception

 **`Test 9:`** when Account Exist With Sufficient Balance For Multiple Withdraw Then Withdraw

+**`Test 10:`** when Account Exist With Sufficient Balance And Negative Amount Then Thrown Exception

+**`Test 11:`** when Account Exist With Sufficient Balance And Negative Amount Then Thrown Exception With Message